openresearchlabs/openresearchlabs.github.io/_pages/resources.md

 - Check the [group home page](http://www.iki.fi/Leo.Lahti).
 All publications and other research outputs (data, code, video etc.) of the research group can be found from there (and if not, please send a note to Leo)

+The [Lab manual](https://github.com/openresearchlabs/labmanual) from Aly lab contains many good aspects.
+Will be updated for our situation later but meanwhile have a look and pick up the relevant parts.

 ### Research ethics and integrity

 [Guidelines on responsible research conduct](http://www.tenk.fi/en/responsible-conduct-of-research) (Finnish National Board on Research Integrity)